How Cloud Hosting Can Enhance Your Website Load Speed

 - Server Response Time – Try to research online for an independent review.
 An important metric is ‘Time to First Byte’ (TTFB), which should be 0.8 seconds or less.

 - Hardware – Although a cloud hosting solution is highly recommended, if you decide on a more traditional hosting setup, you should ensure the server is fitted with modern hardware.
-For example, Solid State Drives (SSDs) are a considerable upgrade from older mechanical drives.
+For example, AMD Ryzen processors and Solid State Drives (SSDs) are a considerable upgrade from older server components.

-- How many accounts are on the server – When choosing a shared hosting solution, you could risk having too many accounts on your server, which can significantly impact performance.
+- How many accounts are on the server – When choosing a shared hosting solution, you could risk having too many accounts, which can significantly impact performance.

 Moving this code to the footer part of the page will ensure the rest of the page loads first, improving the user experience.
 If you are using WordPress, for example, some plugins can do this automatically, so you do not need to edit any of the theme’s code.